A narrow winding road through Rugova Gorge

-Tucked away in the far western corner of the country, it’s a real challenging road and a true test of your vehicle and your stamina because the road abounds in twists and turns with wheels sometimes hanging above the precipice.
-Accross this road, Serbian Army during the withdrawal over rugged Albanian mountains in 1915 was throwing its guns to prevent Austrians and Bulgarians to take them and continued its journey towards coldness and hunger.
+Tucked away in the far western corner of the country, it’s a real challenging road and a true test of your vehicle and your stamina.
+On this road, Serbian Army during the withdrawal over rugged Albanian mountains in 1915 was throwing its guns to prevent Austrians and Bulgarians to take them and continued its journey towards coldness and hunger.
 Set high in the central area of Rugova Mountains, the first road through the gorges was constructed and opened in 1925.